dxos/dxos/docs/docs/specs/v0/composer-2.md

 `Stack` components also use `Surfaces` to obtain components from `ComposerPlugin` and `ImagePlugin` which know how to render ECHO objects of type `text` and `image` respectively.

 `SearchPlugin` knows how to alter the `surfaces` section of the state such that a different control is presented instead of the `Tree` with flat search results whenever a search term is present in the input box.
 Alternatively, the `Tree` can equally respond to changes in the search term (global state) and filter itself down accordingly.

+Other plugins possible:

+1. the **markdown** plugin - which provides a plain text editor `Composer` for the content area and fills the Tree with plain text documents from ECHO
+2. the **filesystem** plugin - which provides import / export to folders on disk
+3. the **github** plugin - which provides nodes representing github issues and assets

 ## Example Plugins